rezanid/xrmtools/README.md

 ## Plugin Registration As Code

 XRM Tools enables you to define and implement Power Platform plugins and custom APIs entirely as code.
 The attributes in your source code are the [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth).
 By brining plugin registrations to the code you will benefit from Git and the entire echosystem that you have around the code.
 You are able to review the code and trace the history of every change and the reason behind them.
-You team mate are able to just clone the code and know where to test (if you manage the environment at solution or project file level).
+Your team mates are able to just clone the code and know where to test (if you manage the environment at solution or project file level).

 # Learn more
 To learn more about Xrm Tools extension for Visual Studio check the [wiki](https://github.com/rezanid/xrmtools/wiki)